 Participation

-In order for a country to participate in the management of the IECEx Certified Equipment Scheme the country must first be a member of the IECEx System and comply with the requirements for IECEx Membership, as detailed in IECEx Basic Rules.
+In order for a country to participate in the management of the IECEx Certified Equipment Scheme the country must first be a member of the IECEx System and comply with the requirements for IECEx Membership, as detailed in IECEx 01-S IECEx Supplement to Harmonized Basic Rules IEC CA 01.
 Countries that are existing members of the IECEx System shall be considered members of the IECEx Certified Equipment Scheme.

 National differences